riceissa/issarice.com/wiki/vim.md

 because of the substitute command.
 I'm not sure if it might be better to use an external filter, and pipe the buffer in and out.
+If you are wondering about the list `['↵', '↲', '⤶', '↩']`,
+I decided to pick four Unicode characters that looked like a linebreak;
+you might find that confusing and prefer something more visually distinctive.

 For specific cases, like really long CSS or JSON lines, one can pass it through a pretty filter, like ` :%!python -m json.tool` (from [here](